 The key, again, is focus.
 A generic LinkedIn Profile (e.g. "Marketing Professional") will not contain the right keywords to rank high in search results.

 So,the LinkedIn Profile for the fellow in our example, above, should make it clear that he is a senior IT project manager by:

 Done well, LinkedIn becomes a live portfolio, marketing you to employers, as long as it is focused!

-For more about LinkedIn visibility, read Job-Hunt's LinkedIn Job Search Guide, particularly Improve Your Ranking in LinkedIn Searches in 10 Steps and the free ebook Smart Personal Branding with LinkedIn.
+For more about LinkedIn visibility, read Job-Hunt's LinkedIn Job Search Guide, particularly 12 Steps to Outrank Your Competitors in LinkedIn Search in 2020 (Personal LinkedIn SEO) and the free ebook Smart Personal Branding with LinkedIn.